 - Goat Cheese – You can use the crumbled goat cheese or the goat cheese log.
 Both work equally well.

 - Brown Sugar – Sprinkle some on top of the bacon, for a blast of flavor.
 Optional, of course.

-- Toothpicks – These will be used to secure the bacon to the dates.
+You’ll also need some toothpicks to secure the bacon to the dates.